gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 #Cloud Configuration

-The Azure IoT Hub device id, key and connection string can be obtained by right mouse clicking on the device in the Device Explorer.
+The Azure IoT Hub device id, key and connection string can be obtained by right mouse clicking on a device in the Device Explorer.

-The function initCloudConfig() in the AzureClient.ino called from the setup function has two signatures.
+The function initCloudConfig() called from setup in the AzureClient.ino has two signatures.

--  initCloudConfig("IoT hub device connection string", "Case Sensitive WiFi SSID", "WiFi password", "Geo location of the device").
+    // Inline cloud and network configuration information initCloudConfig("IoT hub device connection string", "Case Sensitive WiFi SSID", "WiFi password", "Geo location of the device").

     Example:

-    initCloudConfig("HostName=YourIoTHub.azure-devices.net;DeviceId=DeviceID;SharedAccessKey=Device Key", "SSID", "Password", "Sydney");
+    initCloudConfig("HostName=YourIoTHub.azure-devices.net;DeviceId=YourDeviceId;SharedAccessKey=YourDeviceKey", "SSID", "Password", "Sydney");

+    or

+    // To read cloud and network configuration from EEPROM initCloudConfig();